GabeStah/Test.io/Automated Testing/Types of Automation Testing - Landscape/text.md

 As we enter into the new year, the prevalence of testing automation trends continue to shift.
 While some tried-and-true practices remain as relevant today as they were a few years ago, others are rapidly rising to the limelight.

-In this article we'll examine the current and future trends of the automation testing landscape.
+In this article we'll explore the current automation testing landscape.
 We'll dig down a bit into each concept, while hopefully introducing you to a few new ideas for your own automated testing practices in the future.

-## Functional Test Automation

-Functional testing helps to verify that your software is doing _what_ it should, without worrying about how it does it.
-This often takes the form of verifying the functionality of the interface or other end-to-end components, without the need to dive into the code that powers it.

-`Automated functional testing` expands on these benefits, by allowing your organization to frequently execute functional tests and verify the results, often without human intervention.
-Teams can develop a suite of appropriate functional tests, plug them into an automated tool or execution script, and rest easier knowing that all functional tests will be performed automatically.

 ## Unit Test Automation